 Now when many people think of making money from a blog, they think of showing adverts, or maybe selling products.
-But for me, as a consultant/coach, I make the majority of my money from people hiring my services.
+And while nowadays my business is primarily product focused, for many years as a consultant/coach, I made the majority of my money from people buying my services.

 Chances are, this will be the case for you too.
 If you think of how much you'd normally earn from running a training course, it would be in the thousands.
 For a small consulting project – 5 figures – potentially much more.

 You have to sell a huge amount of advertising or products to earn the equivalent.

 So for most people reading this – your primary goal for your blog should be to use it to win clients – not to earn money from advertising or products.